lmmx/cliptargets/README.md

 In the [X Window System](https://en.wikipedia.org/wiki/X_Window_System), a clipboard can hold data in multiple different formats simultaneously—in *[superposition](https://en.wikipedia.org/wiki/Quantum_superposition)*.
-Each format (such as plain text, UTF-8 text, or images) is identified by a *target*, with a label that is sometiems a [MIMEtype](https://en.wikipedia.org/wiki/Media_type).
+Each format (such as plain text, UTF-8 text, or images) is identified by a *target*, with a label that is sometimes a [MIMEtype](https://en.wikipedia.org/wiki/Media_type).

 - The program that owns the clipboard, such as [xclip](https://en.wikipedia.org/wiki/Xclip), announces these available targets to other applications.